open-data/ckanext-canada/README.rst

 Installation:

 	Use CKAN Version: 1.8
-	After ever pull or fetch, use python setup.py develop just in case entry points have changed.
+	After every pull or fetch, use ``python setup.py develop`` just in case entry points have changed.